Good Bye, Lenin! (soundtrack)

 Good Bye, Lenin! is the original soundtrack album of the 2003 film Good Bye, Lenin! starring Daniel Brühl and Katrin Sass.

 The music is composed by Yann Tiersen, with the exception of the non-instrumental version of "Summer 78" sung by Claire Pichet.

 This album has been released with the Copy Control protection system in some regions.

 Analysis

 Parts of the soundtrack are reminiscent of Yann Tiersen's best known film work, the soundtrack for Amélie, which was in turn strongly influenced by French music.
 In fact, one of the songs on Amélie, "Comptine d'un autre été : L'après-midi", was also used on Good bye, Lenin! during the scene of the family's first East-West Berlin outing, although it does not appear on the soundtrack album.

+Additionally, the song “Veriu Ya” (“Верю я”) by Bravo, performed by Zhanna Aguzarova, is heard playing on the radio during the scene in which Lara practices making plaster casts with Alex in the bathroom.